CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-4--Record-Types-and-Copatterns.lagda.md

 and element of the unit type into a single type.

 ```
-record Triple : Type where
+record Trio : Type where
   field
     one : ℕ
     two : Bool